defra-design/accessibility/src/resources/content/accessibility-acceptance-criteria.md

 Using the latest version of the GOV.UK Design System ensures a lot of things are baked in, but sometimes there are different patterns and components especially with internal and case management system.

-## Writing accessibility acceptance criteria
+## Write clear, specific accessibility acceptance criteria

 In short, when writing acceptance criteria, it should: